Region lock: Microsoft

-Xbox & Xbox 360
+Xbox and Xbox 360

 From the start, Microsoft decided to give publishers the option to choose the region(s) in which their games would be able to be played.
 Every original Xbox and Xbox 360 game is identified by its XeMID (Xenon Master ID).
-Let's take 2 examples: "Alan Wake" (360 game, its XeMID is MS205301W0X11), and a variant of "JSRF: Jet Set Radio Future" (Xbox game, here we will use the variant SE01003J).
+For example: "Alan Wake" (360 game, its XeMID is MS205301W0X11), and a variant of "JSRF: Jet Set Radio Future" (Xbox game, the variant SE01003J will be used).
 The first two characters indicate the publisher (for "Alan Wake", MS = Microsoft.
 For "Jet Set Radio Future", SE = Sega).
 2 is the platform identifier.
 2 indicates Xbox 360.
-Original Xbox games don't have this number, since it was the first platform to receive these IDs.
+Original Xbox games do not have this number, since it was the first platform to receive these IDs.
 053 is the game ID.
 Every title has a unique value, taken from the low-order bytes of the title ID.
 The next two digits (01) make the SKU number.
 This value is unique per SKU for a particular title.
 Variants of the same game (for example if a game has several releases with different languages) will see this number differ: 01, 02, 03, ...
 There is no other "Alan Wake" version than this one.
 However, this is the third variant of "Jet Set Radio Future".
 The next letter (W for Alan Wake, J for Jet Set Radio Future) indicates the region of the disc.
 The last bytes of the XeMID are only present for Xbox 360 games and are less important: 0 is the base version of the title executables on the disc.
 The order of versions would be 0, 01, 02, 03, ...
 X indicates a XGD2 disc (7.3 GB) while F indicates a XGD3 disc (8.5 GB).
 Finally, the last two bytes indicate that it is disc 1 of 1.

 Xbox has three main regions (PAL, NTSC-J and NTSC), so the region letter can either be: